rexposadas/rexposadas.github.io/_posts/2014-09-25-print-binary-tree.markdown

 ### Let's print stuff

-Let's create a main function which builds the tree above and prints it.
+Build the tree structure in the example then print it.

 	func main() {